ISD Early Childhood Education Programs and Services

 Community Peer Tuition is $245 per month - Financial Aid Forms are available upon request at the time of enrollment.

 Early Childhood Education – Bridge-to-Kindergarten

-The Early Childhood Education, Bridge-to-Kindergarten program is designed to support our preschool students who receive special education services and who will be transitioning into a kindergarten program in the 2021 – 2022 school year.
+The Early Childhood Education, Bridge-to-Kindergarten program is designed to support our preschool students who receive special education services and who will be transitioning into a kindergarten program.
 ECE Bridge-to-Kindergarten will focus on important kindergarten readiness skills such as early literacy and math, social skills, and approaches to learning.
 For information about this program, please reach out to Special Services Director, Dr. Jameson Moore at MooreH@issaquah.wednet.edu.

 Transitional Kindergarten is a full-year program for four-year old children, prior to entering kindergarten the following year.
 Students qualify through an application and screening process.
 This free program is available for children who are not currently enrolled in an early learning program and demonstrate financial, academic, and/or social-emotional needs.
 Transitional Kindergarten will focus on essential academics, social-emotional skills, and learning habits to empower children as they launch into their academic journey.
 Questions?
 Email us at firstname.lastname@example.org.